novialriptide/rutgers-oralquiz-sim/README.md

 An oral exam simulator created for Rutgers University - New Brunswick's Elementary Korean 2022 Fall Semester course (01:574:101:01) utilizing [Google's Text-to-Speech](https://gtts.readthedocs.io/en/latest/) API.

+**Disclaimer:** This does not calculate the quality of your Korean speech.
 This program just fetches a random question prompt and just speaks the prompt, while also considering any variants that it might have.